Last updated on May 18th, 2022 at 06:41 pmJump to Recipe

 Etouffee typically has a thicker sauce and a different base of the creole.
 A creole also typically is redder while the etouffee is more orange-brown.
-In addition, creole’s add tomatoes instead of rouxs for their base.
+In addition, creole’s added tomatoes instead of roux for their base.

 What goes with shrimp creole?

 Traditionally, this dish is served over rice.
 The rice is a blanket for all the delicious flavors you can find in the sauce.
 I really enjoy eating it with a side salad or some type of vegetables.
 I prefer eating it with any non-cooked vegetable.

 Can shrimp creole be frozen?